-Auditor's Recommendation: We recommend that utility adjustments should be reviewed and approved prior to posting by the finance officer.
-Additionally, the adjustments should be compared to the approvals at the end of each month by the finance officer and presented to the city council at regular meetings.
+Auditor's Recommendation: We recommend that utility adjustments be reviewed and approved prior to posting by the finance officer.
+Additionally, the adjustments should be compared to the approvals at the end of each month by the finance officer and presented to the City Council at regular meetings.
 The billing software should be programmed to charge customers at the rates prescribed by City ordinance.
 If the software is incompatible, rates should be reevaluated and adjusted as needed.
+It should be noted that the billing rate ordinance was revised in January 2015 and new utility billing software had been purchased.